brillout/goldpage/docs/csr_vs_ssr.template.md

 # Client-side Rendering (CSR) VS Server-side Rendering (SSR)

+> :warning:
-> :warning: You do not need to what about CSR and SSR in order to use Goldpage.
+> You do not need to know what CSR and SSR mean and
+> you do not need to read this document in order to use Goldpage.
 > We recommend to start writing a prototype first and to learn about CSR and SSR later.

 In a nutshel,
 *Client-Side Rendering* (CSR) denotes the practice of rendering an app in the browser (to the DOM), and *Server-Side Rendering* (SSR) denotes the practice of rendering an app to HTML (on the server).

-This document assumes that you know that:
+This document assumes that you are familiar with CSR, SSR,
-- Interactive views need CSR
-- Vews with SSR without CSR can be dynamic but cannot be interactive
-- Hydration means SSR + CSR
+`renderToDom`,
+`renderToHtml`,
+`renderHtmlAtBuildTime`,
+what an *interative* page/view means, and what a *dynamic* page means.
+Before reading on, the following points should be clear to you:
-- `renderToHtml: true` => SSR
+- `renderToHtml: true` <=> SSR
-- `renderToDom: true` => CSR
+- `renderToDom: true` <=> CSR
-- `renderToHtml: true` && `renderToDom` =>
+- `renderToHtml: true` && `renderToDom: true` <=> CSR+SSR
+- An interactive page needs CSR

-If the above points are not obvious to you, then take a look at [CSR & SSR Explained]() before you continue reading.
+- A dynamic page needs `renderHtmlAtBuildTime: false` or `renderToDom: true` If the above points are not clear to you, then take a look at [CSR & SSR Explained]() before you continue reading.
+Knowing about all this is crucial to be able to properly set your pages' render configs.

 Usually CSR and SSR is all or nothing: your entire app is either CSR'd or SSR'd.